ChaseMilligan/Wikiyickistan/content/Arcannabis/Arcannabis System Rework.md

-**The future of Arcannabis is going to borrow heavily from the cooking section of Heliana’s Guide to Monster Hunting, and a little from Drakkenheim.**
+**The future of Arcannabis is going to borrow heavily from the cooking section of Heliana’s Guide to Monster Hunting, and a little from [[Drakkenheim]].**

 # Landrace Strains